Carondelet Historical Society

 The Bouchein Library was built

-Our purpose is to preserve the rich heritage of the Carondelet neighborhood in St. Louis, Missouri.
-Since purchasing the Des Peres School, the building has been restored to its original 1870's appearance at a cost of $2 million dollars.
+Our purpose is to preserve and present the rich heritage of the Carondelet area in St. Louis, Missouri, which includes the present neighborhoods of Carondelet, the Patch, Mount Pleasant, and Holly Hills, as well as portions of Dutchtown and Boulevard Heights.
+The greater Carondelet area, namely the land once reserved as the Carondelet Commons, extended south through parts of Lemay, Bella Villa, and Mehlville.
+Since purchasing the Des Peres School, the building has been updated an improved as the Carondelet History Museum and the Susan Blow Kindergarten has been restored to its 1870's appearance at a cost of $2 million dollars.

-All of our income is received from member dues, donations, and bequests.
+All of our income is received and generated from member dues, donations, bequests, and an investment account.
 We do not receive any financial support from the City, State, or Federal Government.

 Purchased the historic Des Peres School for $25,000 needing major repairs and renovations